sharkdp/purescript-sparkle/README.md

 substring :: Int -> Int -> String -> String
 substring start end str = take (end - start) (drop start str)
 ```
 that you want to test.
-To use Sparkle, you simply call (the first argument is just a title for the test):
+Simply call (the first argument a title for the test):
 ``` purs
 sparkle "substring" substring
 ```